-Current tax assets and liabilities for the year are measured at the amount expected to be recovered from or paid to the taxation authorities.
+Until 31 March 2018 the Fund was liable to pay income tax at the rate of 10% in accordance with the Inland Revenue Act No.10 of 2006.
+Thereafter, current tax assets and liabilities for the year are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date.

 Subsequent to the enactment of the new Inland Revenue Act No. 24 of 2017, effective 01 April 2018, an Eligible Unit Trust would not be liable for income tax on any income which is a pass through to its unit holders.
-Accordingly, the Fund has considered all income as being a pass through to its unit holders.
+Accordingly, post 31 March 2018, the Fund has considered all income as being a pass through to its unit holders.
 Effective 01 January 2020, withholding tax was abolished in respect of dividend and interest received by resident persons.
 Accordingly, total gross interest has been recognised as investment income.